iris42/capris/docs/transaction.md

 # Transactions

-Transactions represent a series of commands that can be ran in sequence, and will be executed as far as one command/pipe doesn't fail.
-For example:
+Transactions represent a series of commands that can be ran in sequence, and will be executed as far as one runnable doesn't fail, sort of like a `Makefile`.
+For
+example:

 ```python
 from capris.transaction import Transaction